vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 I think this is important as part of the general point that SBF was successful at cultivating a certain kind of image in the media that didn't reflect his reality.
-However, I don't think that the fact (of his actual lifestyle was an order of magnitude more luxurious than his public persona might indicate) undercuts the general claim that his main goal was to make a bunch of money to donate.
+However, I don't think that the fact (that his actual lifestyle was an order of magnitude more luxurious than his public persona might indicate) undercuts the general claim that his main goal was to make a bunch of money to donate.
 Even this moderately